 First, you can add a project

-From the main menu, press the Add project button, enter the project name, for example, the Standard foundation and press Enter to open the project.
+From the main menu, press the Add project button, enter the project name, for example, Standard foundation, and press Enter to open the project.

-You also can create a multi-level Project by Adding Divisions and Subdivisions for your project or use a Uniformat template to automatically create your work breakdown structure.
+You also can create a multi-level Project by Adding Divisions and Subdivisions to your project or use a Uniformat Template to automatically create your work breakdown structure.

 If you want to link a customer for your project, from the bottom left corner, press the Settings button, and choose the Partners page.

 Enter the name of the company, for example, TAS Company, Enter the name of your contact, for example, David Smith, end the email address, for example, email@example.com and press Save button.